-At some point students will be a member of a learning community (LC), consisting of two courses linked by a common focus or theme.
-LCs illustrate connections and contrasts between disciplines and encourage thinking about human problems and issues from different perspectives.
+At some point students will participate in a learning community (LC.)
+LCs illustrate connections and contrasts between disciplines and integrate theoretical and applied approaches to encourage thinking about human problems and issues from different perspectives.

 Students also will fulfill certain skills requirements.
-These include foreign language competency, completion of an investigative lab, two physical education activity courses, and courses that focus on quantitative reasoning, multicultural awareness and global diversity issues.
+These include foreign language competency, two physical education activity courses, and courses that focus on quantitative reasoning, multicultural awareness and global diversity issues.